Frequently Asked Questions

 How does UKMED comply with the UK GDPR?

-The use of personal data within UKMED is fully compliant with the data protection legislation.
-The General Medical Council is the data controller for UKMED data, and is carrying out this work to fulfil its statutory functions under the Medical Act 1983.
-The UK GDPR does not require the General Medical Council to obtain consent when it is processing personal data needed to perform its statutory functions.
+The use of personal data within UKMED is fully compliant with data protection legislation.
+The General Medical Council is the data controller for UKMED data and is carrying out this work to fulfil its statutory functions under the Medical Act 1983.
+The UK GDPR does not require the General Medical Council to obtain consent when it is processing personal data needed to perform its statutory functions

-The UK GDPR does require that personal data is processed fairly.
+The UK GDPR requires that personal data is processed fairly.
 This is achieved in various ways:

 How can I access the data?

 The next window for application will be advertised on our homepage.
-You can also sign up to receive UKMED alerts on the contact page.
-If you are considering applying to conduct research using UKMED, please contact us to receive advice and support in understanding the data available.
+If you are considering applying to conduct research using UKMED, please contact ukmed@gmc-uk.org to receive advice and support in understanding the data available.

 We recommend that you look at the Accepted Applications page to check how similar research topics are being addressed.